symbol/symbol-docs/source/cli.rst

     --profile <profile>                        - (Optional) Select between your profiles, by providing a profile name.
     -p, --password <password>                  - Profile password.
     -f, --max-fee <maxFee>                     - Maximum fee (absolute amount).
+    --sync                                     - (Optional) Wait until the server confirms or rejects the transaction.
+    --announce                                 - (Optional) Announce the transaction without double confirmation.
     -m, --mosaic-id <mosaicId>                 - Locked mosaic identifier or @alias.
     -a, --amount <amount>                      - Amount of mosaic units to lock.
     -d, --duration <duration>                  - Number of blocks for which a lock should be valid.
 Duration is allowed to lie up to 30 days.
 If reached, the mosaics will be returned to the initiator.